vuetifyjs/nuxt-module/docs/guide/icons/unocss-preset-icons.md

 - register `vuetify-configuration` hook in your plugin
 - register the new icon set aliases in the `vuetify-configuration` hook

-This is a Nuxt Plugin example using [@iconify-json/mdi](https://icon-sets.iconify.design/mdi/) collection (manual `unocss-mdi` replacement), replace the icons using your new collection:
+This is a Nuxt Plugin example using [@iconify-json/mdi](https://icon-sets.iconify.design/mdi/) collection (manual `unocss-mdi` icon set replacement), replace the icons using your new collection:
 ```ts
 // @unocss-include DON'T FORGET TO ADD THIS COMMENT
 import { mdi } from 'vuetify/lib/iconsets/mdi'